Rewind789/wanderer-archive/other/quotes.md

 18. “I had to poop in front of 5 doctors if that makes you feel better” - Luvenia Y
 19. “They all got to see my hairy ass 😭” - Luvenia Y
 20. "Yeah!
 Obliterate my sister...I approve" - Jie W
+21. "I want to have sex with you, Hank" - Mr. Rogers